handmade accessories maker life

 7:00 - The quiet hour

 I wake up before the house is noisy.
 Coffee first.
 Then I check orders from the night before.
 If there is a bag to make, I pull out the yarn I need and set it on my table.
 This is the part where I decide colours.
 I hold the yarn by the window in natural light.
-If the colour does not sing, I pick something else.

 9:00 - Hands on yarn

 This is my best working time.
 The light is good, my hands are fresh, and I can focus on stitch quality.
 A shoulder bag takes about six hours of active crochet.
 I work in ninety-minute blocks with short breaks.
-My hands need the rest.

 12:00 - Scrunchie batch